ohspc89/hbcd_motion_postproc/docs/source/introduction.rst

 ============

 In the HBCD study, `Axivity Ax6 <https://axivity.com/product/ax6>`_ sensors were used to record infant leg movements across 72 continuous hours.
-One sensor was placed on the distal right ankle and one sensor was placed on the distal left ankle, using legwarmers with a pocket to hold the sensor.
+Research assistants of the study placed one sensor on the distal right ankle and another on the distal left ankle, using legwarmers with a pocket to hold the sensor.
 Sensors were set to start recording at 10 a.m. eastern / 9 a.m.
 central / 8 a.m. mountain / 7 a.m. pacific.
 Caregivers were
-instructred to go about their typical activities but to remove the sensors if the baby went into water (e.g., bathtub or pool) and replace them afterward.
+instructred to go about their typical activities in the natural environment but to remove the sensors if the baby went into water (e.g., bathtub or pool) and replace them afterward.

+Legmovement data recording occurred at **V02 (0-1 months of age)** and at **V03 (3-8 months of age)**.

 The sensors were set to record accelerometer (acceleration, range of +/- 16g) and gyroscope (angular velocity, rate of rotation,